kiransingh99/project-trubisky/README.md

 ## To Do
 - Post processing code
+	- on interface, make sure only raw/processed data files are accepted, as appropriate
 	- create a class which converts raw data into processed data files - similar to global_tracker code.
 It will need to:
 		- remove gravity from acceleration
 		- calculate speed in x-y coordinates